Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of Bachelor Degree - Communication & Media Studies.
+*Three years after completion of Bachelor Degree - Communication & Media Studies.
 ‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
 Other indicators refer only to graduates living in New Zealand.

 The trend for online job advertisements related to journalists and other writers has been weaker than the trend for all vacancies.
-There were about the same number of online job ads in 2016 as there were in 2008.

 Jobs advertised chart